-Before designing your CPD with this book, consider (and be realistic about) what you hope to achieve.
+Before designing your CPD, consider (and be realistic about) what you hope to achieve.

 In recent years, many local authorities and other public service organisations have brought in face to face training, coaching and supervisions to help staff get to know and use restorative practice.